LGBTQ History Month: OUTing The Past

-OUTing The Past is an annual festival of LGBT history.
+OUTing The Past is an annual festival of LGBTQ history.
 It runs throughout February and into March.

 OUTing The Past was first celebrated in 2015.
-The festival started in three venues in Manchester: the LGBT Foundation, The Central Library and the Peoples History Museum.
-An academic conference with the inaugural Allan Horsfall Lecture was given by Professor Charles Upchurch of Florida University.
+The festival started in three venues in Manchester: the LGBTQ Foundation, The Central Library and the People's History Museum.
+An academic conference with the inaugural Allan Horsfall Lecture was given by Charles Upchurch of Florida University.
 This is now a yearly event funded by the Campaign for Homosexual Equality.
-Stephen M Hornby was appointed as the first National Playwright in Residence to LGBT History Month.
-The first production was a three part heritage premiere called "A Very Victorian Scandal", which dramatised new research about a drag ball in 1880 in Hulme.
+Stephen M Hornby was appointed as the first National Playwright in Residence to LGBTQ History Month.
+The first production was a three-part heritage premiere called A Very Victorian Scandal, which dramatised new research about a drag ball in 1880 in Hulme.
+The productions were supported by patron Russell T Davies.

 In 2016 the festival expanded to six hubs around England and the conference had its own slot.
-The Alan Horsfall lecture was given by Professor Susan Stryker of the University of Arizona.
+The Alan Horsfall lecture was given by Susan Stryker of the University of Arizona.
 The national heritage premieres were "Mister Stokes: The Man-Woman of Manchester", which told the story of Harry Stokes, a Victorian trans pioneer and "Devils in Human Shape", which dramatized Georgian sodomy trials in Bristol.

-In 2017, there were 18 venues round the country and over a hundred presentations on LGBT history had been given.
+In 2017, there were 18 venues round the country and over a hundred presentations on LGBTQ history had been given.
 The Alan Horsfall lecture was given by Diana Souhami.
-The national heritage premieres were "The Burnley Buggers' Ball", which told the story of the first public meeting to establish an LGBT Center in the UK in 1971 at Burnley Library, and "Burnley's Lesbian Liberator", which told the story of one of the first demonstrations in support of a woman sacked for wearing a Lesbian Liberation badge by the Burnley & Pendle Bus Company in 1978.
+The national heritage premieres were "The Burnley Buggers' Ball", which told the story of the first public meeting to establish an LGBTQ Center in the UK in 1971 at Burnley Library, and "Burnley's Lesbian Liberator", which told the story of one of the first demonstrations in support of a woman sacked for wearing a Lesbian Liberation badge by the Burnley & Pendle Bus Company in 1978.

 In 2018, there were 11 venues which included Wales and Northern Ireland.
 The lecture was given by Tom Robinson.